adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 However - instead of using increasingly long command line processes, the `pipeline` application allows creation of a library of standard processing tasks as easily-readable JSON files.

+Adding a verbosity flag to the command lets us gain some insight into how the process is going.
+I'd usually run pipelines like:

+`pdal pipeline reprojection.json -v 8`

+...where `-v 8` says 'set verbosity to the highest possible level - tell me lots about what is happening'.

 ## Diving right in - labelling ground points

 Classifying ground points is a fundamental task for point cloud processing. lidar data can often exploit 'last returns' for ground classification - and usually any lidar you come across in public repositories already has ground points labelled (it's often a requirement in acquisition contracts).